jkmackie/linux_scripts/README.md

 ### Swap Script: Temporarily increase swap file size with enlarge_swap.sh

-The default swap file size on Ubuntu Server 18.04 is only 4 Gigabytes.
+Server default swap file size on Ubuntu Server 18.04 is 4 Gigabytes.
 In contrast, desktop Dell Ubuntu 16.04 allocates over 30 GB.
+The likely assumption is servers enjoy lots of RAM.
+But this may be untrue, especially for home-based, personal servers.

 #### <ins>Use Case:</ins>
-Apps like LightGBM may need a larger swap to avoid program termination due to insufficient memory.
+Tree-based learning algorithms like LightGBM can need a lot of RAM.
 For example, fitting the gradient boosting model with larger training data causes memory usage spikes.
+A swap file prevents program termination due to insufficient RAM by writing data to the hard disk.

 ### How to use:
 ***